tud-hri/joan/docs/setup-carla-windows.md

     If you are a TU Delft student working on one of the TUD computers with CARLA installed, you can skip these instructions.
 Go to the [setup guide for installing on TUD shared hardware](setup-on-tud-shared-hardware.md) instead.

 !!!
 Note
-    If you want to do_while_running a clean install of CARLA, Python etc. on a TUD PC (if it's a new PC, or when you want to upgrade Python or Unreal Engine), first ask one of the JOAN developer team on Slack or your supervisor.
-Next, you need to do_while_running all the installations on the `localadmin` account to make everything available for all users.
+    If you want to do a clean install of CARLA, Python etc. on a TUD PC (if it's a new PC, or when you want to upgrade Python or Unreal Engine), first ask one of the JOAN developer team on Slack or your supervisor.
+Next, you need to do all the installations on the `localadmin` account to make everything available for all users.

 These instructions are are heavily based on the awesome documentation provided by the CARLA team.
 If you get stuck somewhere or you want to know more, you could have a look at [their documentation](https://carla.readthedocs.io/en/latest/).